The Well, Farnham

 Story:

-Albert Bennett was born in Farnham, Dorset, on 19th February 1878 and baptised there on 17th April 1878, the son of Charles and Annie Bennett.
+Albert Bennett was born in Farnham, Dorset, on 19th February 1878 and baptised there on 17th April 1878, the son of Charles Bennett and Anne Bennett (nee Woodford).
 Whilst the family moved around the area during his early years he was mainly associated with the Farnham area.
 He had enlisted with the Dorsetshire Regiment in 1905 but had bought himself out within a few days of joining.
-He again enlisted on 6th December 1915 and joined the Army Service Corps as a Driver (Service No. T4/160362).
-He was posted to France and joined the 128th Company on 14th December 1917.
-He also served with the Royal Field Artillery (Service No. 220813).
-He was taken ill in France and invalided back to the UK, spending some time in the Brighton War Hospital, Sussex.
+He again enlisted on 6th December 1915 and joined the Army Service Corps as a Driver (Service No. T4/160362) serving with the 128th Company.
+On the 29 Jan 1917 he was transferred to the 16th Reserve Regiment of the Royal Field Artillery (Service No. 220813) and posted to France on 14 May 1918.
+He was taken ill in France and invalided back to the UK on 30 Jan 1919 spending some time in the Brighton War Hospital, Sussex.
 He was demobilized on 28th March 1919 and awarded the Victory and British War medals.
-By the 1939 Register he was living at Deanland, Nr.
-Wimborne, Dorset, working as a Contractors Labourer.
-He died in 1947 and was buried at Sixpenny Handley, Dorset, on 5th May 1947.
+The 1921 Census shows he had returned to Farnham and worked as a Farm Labourer and that by the 1939 Register he had moved to Deanland, Nr.
+Wimborne, Dorset, now working as a Contractors Labourer.
+His death was recorded at the Blandford, Dorset, Registry in 1947 and he was buried at Sixpenny Handley, Dorset, on 5th May 1947.

 Images: